Maui Scuba Diving Fish Guide

 Mala Wharf, Lahaina, Maui

-Convict tangs are members of the surgeonfish family and are widely found along shallow reefs in Hawaiʻi.
-They are herbivores and spend much of their time during the day grazing on seaweed.
+Convict tangs are members of the Surgeonfish family.
+You find this schooling fish widely found along shallow reefs in Hawaiʻi.
+They are herbivores who spend much of their day grazing on seaweed.
 These algae feeders play a crucial role in maintaining reef health.
-They stifle the growth of fast-growing algae that has the potential to choke the reef if left unchecked.
+They stifle the growth of fast-growing algae, which has the potential to choke the reef if left unchecked.

-Manini was an important food source for early Hawaiians and is still consumed today.
+Manini was an important food source for early Hawaiians!
 In modern Hawaiian slang, Manini can mean “no big thing.”

 Lauʻipala